SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

       - `EXPORT TO SILENCE`: Stems are recorded until silence is reached (mutable noise floor, ~70dB from peak) to allow for sound tails (e.g. delay, reverb) to be captured.
       - `SONG FX`: Stems are recorded with or without Song FX applied.

+## Troubleshooting

+### I have a track that won't export

+#### Scenario #1: Special characters in the track name

+One user reported that they were unable to export a track even though the stem export indicated that the track had been exported.

+Solution:

+Check that the track name doesn't have any special characters.
+In this case, the user had a track called << Organ >>.
+Removing the characters "<< >>" and just naming the track "Organ" allowed the track to be exported.

+#### Scenario #2: The track has an exceptionally long tail that doesn't not drop to silence

+If you are using the `EXPORT TO SILENCE` feature, it may not automatically export your track because the track never becomes sufficiently silent.
+Thus, you will see that playback was turned off but the recording button continues to blink rapidly.

+In this case, you will need to press `BACK` to cancel the stem export.
+If you press `BACK` after the track's loop length is finished, it will save the stem, however the stem's length may not match the loop length.

+Possible solution:

+If you want to continue using the `EXPORT TO SILENCE` feature, check what might be contributing to the exceptionally long tails (e.g. delay, reverb, release, compressor).
+Use the `VU Meter` to check the levels when you start and stop a track.
+If the `VU Meter` gets stuck with pads that do not turn off, then it is an indication that you have exceptionally long tails.

 ## Videos

 https://github.com/SynthstromAudible/DelugeFirmware/assets/138174805/77bb8dfc-8b39-408d-8688-fc43eb7be593